 Series A in 2003

-IMlogic, Inc. specializes in enterprise software designed to enhance instant messaging capabilities across various sectors, including financial services, healthcare, government, and telecommunications.
-The company offers solutions that allow organizations to secure and manage both public and private instant messaging networks, ensuring compliance with regulatory and corporate governance policies.
-By leveraging its technology, IMlogic enables real-time business communications, facilitating improved collaboration and efficiency within diverse industries.
+IMlogic, Inc. specializes in enterprise software that facilitates secure instant messaging across various sectors, including financial services, energy, healthcare, government, media, telecommunications, technology, consumer products, and manufacturing.
+The company's solutions are designed to enable organizations to effectively manage and deploy instant messaging and presence technology for real-time business communications.
+Additionally, IMlogic's software provides tools to control and secure both public and enterprise instant messaging networks, ensuring compliance with regulatory requirements and corporate governance policies.

 Qpass is a U.S.-based software provider that focuses on managing the full cycle of activities for business systems and value-added data services for wireless carriers and network operators.
 Founded in 1997, the company initially operated as a web payment service, offering a digital wallet solution that facilitated e-commerce transactions for participating merchants.
 Qpass's platform enables the marketing and merchandising of digital goods and services, managing content applications and services across mobile, VoIP, and Wi-Fi networks.
 The company provides essential functions such as authentication, transaction management, access control, billing, settlement, and customer care.
 In 2004, Qpass expanded its capabilities by acquiring Dublin-based Altamedius, a prominent European payment provider, to enhance its mobile commerce offerings.
 In 2006, Qpass was acquired by Amdocs Ltd., further integrating its solutions within the broader telecommunications landscape.